Kevin Connolly is a media leader with more than 25 years in professional communications.

-He formed and led a campus chapter of the Society of Professional Journalists at the University of South Florida in Tampa, where he earned a bachelor's degree in mass communication.
+As a college student, Kevin formed and led a campus chapter of the Society of Professional Journalists at the University of South Florida in Tampa, where he earned a bachelor's degree in mass communication.

 He later earned credits for a master’s degree in Public Administration from Florida Gulf Coast University.
 He also completed classes at Seminole State College of Florida in biology, microbiology, chemistry, anatomy and physiology.

-He taught advanced journalism students about public-affairs reporting for two semesters at the University of Central Florida in Orlando.
+After college, he taught advanced journalism students about public-affairs reporting for two semesters at the University of Central Florida in Orlando.

 Kevin received training at the Poynter Institute, a journalism school in St. Petersburg, Florida, and belongs to Investigative Reporters and Editors, a grassroots nonprofit dedicated to improving the quality of in-depth reporting, and the Society for Professional Journalists.